 How To Win At Columbus Crew SC Betting

-When the Columbus Crew finished second in the Eastern Conference in 2015, they were seven points behind New York Red Bulls due to drawing and losing two home fixtures more than their rivals Their 9-4-4 home record shows that the Crew are a formidable side when playing on home soil, so factor that into your decision making if you decide to make a wager on any of Crew’s games.
+When the Columbus Crew finished second in the Eastern Conference in 2015, they were seven points behind New York Red Bulls due to drawing and losing two home fixtures more than their rivals.
+Their 9-4-4 home record in 2015 showed that the Crew were a formidable side when playing on home soil.

 They maintained a decent home record in the 2016 season, losing only three games in Columbus.
 However, Crew were tied for the most home draws in the league.
 Eight draws from 17 games is way too many dropped points.

 And then there’s Columbus’ away record.
 It was bad.
 Really bad.
 Crew had one of the most woeful away records in the MLS, winning only two of 17 games.
 They gained 10 points of a possible 51 on their travels, the main reason Columbus sat perilously close to the bottom of the Eastern Conference.

 When it comes to goals for and against, Columbus didn’t fare to poorly in the former.
 Crew scored 50 goals, which was fourth worst in the Eastern Conference.
 However, they’d be tied for second in the Western Conference.
 Such is the prolific scoring the East is known for.

 Defensively, Columbus were shocking.
 They allowed 58 goals in 34 games, the seacond most porous defense in the East.
 Only Orlando, who conceded 60, conceded more goals.

 Until that trend changes, look to back the over in most Columbus games.
 And don’t even think about backing this team as a futures bet until they improve their extremely susceptible back line.